 For (Young) Adults:

 The artist and poet that I will share here is Nayyirah Waheed.
 Waheed's ability to forge meaning with concision is breathtaking.
-She makes even the smallest words carry significance.
+She makes even the smallest words carry the most significance.

 Waheed's poetry finds a rightful place online.
-I find her work so inspiring because she uses her online presence and platform to spread her artwork—artwork that speaks to her own lived experience.
-And while a lot of her shorter poems are available online, on her Instagram account, her longer pieces are rich with meaningl.
-She even makes meaningful by having poems extend for pages and pages, repeating the single word, "You" from page 72-81 in the collection of poems, Nejma.
+I find her work so inspiring because she uses her online presence and platform to spread her artwork—artwork that speaks to her own lived experience as a Black woman in the U.S. And while a lot of her shorter poems are available online, on her Instagram account, her longer pieces are especially rich with meaning.

 "Ontario Royal Botanical Gardens Visitor Guide."
 2018